Parents hope for another option ahead of school board budget vote

 “They think it’s a holiday and now their school grades, it suffers,” Janavia said.

 “I had 80s, 90s, when I was in school.
 Then I went down to 70s, 60s,” Lavay said.
-“It was just really bad, and I was disappointed in myself,” Lavay said.
+“It was just really bad, and I was disappointed in myself.”

 “Let me prepare her.
 I went to college, you know, [Janavia] went to college.
 You know, we want her to continue that legacy.
 I cannot continue a legacy if the school is shorthanded, bottom line,” Andres said.